 Y, Y1, Y2, Y3, Y4, Y5 and Y6 Shares will only be available, with prior agreement of the Management Company, to certain clients of Schroders.
 No Initial Charge or Distribution Fee will be payable by an Investor on the acquisition of Y, Y1, Y2, Y3, Y4, Y5 and Y6 Shares of any Fund.
 Applications for subscriptions into Y, Y1, Y2, Y3, Y4, Y5 and Y6 Shares will be accepted at the Management Company's discretion.
-The

-Investment Management Fee for Y, Y1, Y2, Y3, Y4, Y5 and Y6 Shares will be up to the equivalent A Shares' Investment Management Fee of the relevant Fund.
+The Investment Management Fee for Y, Y1, Y2, Y3, Y4, Y5 and Y6 Shares will be up to the equivalent A Shares' Investment Management Fee of the relevant Fund unless otherwise disclosed in Appendix III.